sivagms/acrdocs/container-registry-get-started-azure-cli.md

 ```

-# Admin credentials
+## Manage admin credentials
-To support registry creation from the Azure portal an admin account is created.
-The admin account is intended as a stopgap, allowing Azure portal users a quick way to login to their newly created registry.
+To support registry creation from the Azure portal, an admin account is created for each container registry.
+The admin account is intended only as a stopgap, allowing Azure portal users a quick way to login to their newly created registry.
+For Container Registry preview, use of a service principal is recommended.
+For more information, see [Authenticate with a container registry](./container-registry-authentication.md).

-**This feature will be removed once AAD is integrated into the new Azure Portal and/or integration with individual AAD Identity is completed.
-It is NOT recommended to use the admin account for access as individual as all users will use the same identity.
-Disabling the account or resetting the password will disable all users that usethe admin username and password.**

-See Service Principals for adding individual users.
+The following examples show **az acr** CLI commands  to manage the admin credentials for your container registry.

-## Obtain admin user credentials
+### Obtain admin user credentials

 ```
 az acr credential show -n myRegistry
 ```

-## Enable admin user for an existing registry
+### Enable admin user for an existing registry

 ```
 az acr update -n myRegistry --enable-admin
 ```

-## Disable admin user for an existing registry
+### Disable admin user for an existing registry

 ```
 az acr update -n myRegistry --disable-admin
 ```

-## Listing images and tags
+## List images and tags
 Container Registry doesn't currently support **docker search**, nor is there a graphical UI to list images and tags.

 However, use the **az acr** CLI commands to query the list of images and tags.

-## List repositories
+### List repositories

 ```
 az acr repository list -n myRegistry -o json`
 ```

-## List tags
+### List tags

 ```
 az acr repository show-tags -n Registry --repository samples/nginx -o jsonz`